Taha-Rouabah/COVID-19/README.md

 # COVID-19 mathematical modeling

-This repository is aimed to contain the programs used for dynamical modeling of COVID-19 spread with SEIQRDP compartmental model, more information [here](https://www.researchgate.net/publication/341655849_Early_dynamics_of_COVID-19_in_Algeria_a_model-based_study).
+This repository is aimed to contain the programs used for dynamical modeling of COVID-19 spread with SEIQRDP compartmental model.
+It is described in [this paper](https://www.researchgate.net/publication/341655849_Early_dynamics_of_COVID-19_in_Algeria_a_model-based_study) by Mohamed Taha Rouabah, Abdellah Tounsi, and Nacer Eddine Belaloui.

 This repository will also contain an agent-based program for epidemic spread simulation in near future.